requarks/wiki-docs/auth.md

 Two-Factor Authentication (2FA) adds an extra layer of protection to user accounts.
 It combines something you know *(your password)* with something you have / are *(mobile phone, fingerprint, security key, etc.)*.

-Even if a malicious user obtain your password, he will be unable to login because he doesn't have the second authentication factor.
+Even if a malicious user obtain your password, they will be unable to login because they don't have the second authentication factor.

 ## Getting Started